Vallic/dynamodb_client/README.md

 DynamoDB
 -----
 The Drupal DynamoDB module provides integration with AWS DynamoDB services.
-Current integration provides basic database wrapper for use with DynamoDB.
+Current integration provides a basic database wrapper for use with DynamoDB.

 # Features
 * DynamoDB table CRUD operations: create, delete, update and list tables